Is Your Skincare Routine Causing More Harm Than Good?

 • Morning Routine: Cleanser → Serum → Moisturizer → Sunscreen

-• Night Routine: Cleanser → Treatment (Retinol, AHA/BHA) → Moisturizer
+• Night Routine: Cleanser → Treatment (Retinol, AHA/BHA) → Moisturiser

 3. Use Active Ingredients Wisely